WesJD/AnvilGUI/README.md

         }
     })
-    .preventClose()                                                    //prevents the inventory from being closed .interactable(false)                                               // Deny player insertion or removal from the left or right slot
+    .preventClose()                                                    //prevents the inventory from being closed .canBeInteractedWith(false)                                               // Deny player insertion or removal from the left or right slot
     .text("What is the meaning of life?")                              //sets the text the GUI should start with .itemLeft(new ItemStack(Material.IRON_SWORD))                      //use a custom item for the first slot .itemRight(new ItemStack(Material.IRON_SWORD))                     //use a custom item for the second slot